vanshika1421/UniCab/README.md

-# Campus Carpooling / Ride-Sharing System Backend
+# Campus Carpooling / Ride-Sharing System

 This project is a Node.js + Express backend for a campus carpooling/ride-sharing system.
 It features MongoDB for data storage, JWT authentication, WebSocket for live ride updates, and role-based access (driver, rider).